bioinfo-pf-curie/mpiBWA/docs/README.md

 example2: `mpirun -n 2 --map-by numa mpiBWA mem -t 8 -z numa -o SAM REF FASTQ1 FASTQ2` the -z will place the reference genome in the NUMA domain called NUMA-node.
 Each mpi job are placed in a NUMA node (--map-by numa) and the reference genome is loaded in the memory of this domain.
-NUMA domains are important for memory bandwidth optimizations.
+NUMA domains are important for memory bandwidth optimizations(see memory section in Informatics ressources).

 ### output